layer5io/containers-101-workshop/README.md

 # Docker 101 Workshop

 An workshop that introduces Linux containers through concepts in [slides](https://calcotestudios.com/talks/decks/slides-developerweek-austin-2018-linux-containers-101) and hands-on labs.

 ## Join the service mesh community!

 <a name="contributing"></a><a name="community"></a>
-Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://docs.google.com/document/d/17OPtDE_rdnPQxmk2Kauhm3GwXF1R5dZ3Cj8qZLKdo5E/edit">Layer5 Community Welcome Guide</a> for a tour of resources available to you and jump into our <a href="http://slack.layer5.io">Slack</a>!
+Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://docs.google.com/document/d/17OPtDE_rdnPQxmk2Kauhm3GwXF1R5dZ3Cj8qZLKdo5E/edit">Layer5 Community Welcome Guide</a> for a tour of resources available to you and see the <a href="https://docs.google.com/document/d/1brtiJhdzal_O6NBZU_JQXiBff2InNtmgL_G1JgAiZtk/edit#heading=h.uwtb5xf7b5hw">Layer5 Repository Overview</a> for a cursory description of repository and programming language.
+Jump into community <a href="http://slack.layer5.io">Slack</a> to engage!

 <p style="clear:both;">
 <a href ="https://layer5.io/community/meshmates"><img alt="MeshMates" src="img/readme/Layer5-MeshMates.png" style="margin-right:10px; margin:5px;" width="20%" align="left" /></a>